isushmoy/shortly/README.md

 5. When confused, adding an outer div container can help organize layout.
 6. `JSON.parse()` converts strings into JavaScript objects, often used for API responses.
 7. In Vue.js, `computed` properties reactively update based on changes, while `watch` is used for side effects.
+8. Utilized CORS proxy (https://corsproxy.io/) to bypass CORS restrictions when accessing the public UI of CleanURL.

 ### Acknowledgments